 - 4 different sizes and this means you’ll be able to get one of these bikes that suits you perfectly.

 - Aerodynamic and designed to reduce wind drag.
 This makes sure you can reach faster speeds than you’re used to.

 How much will this bike cost to purchase?
-A little over $1000, which isn’t too bad.
-When you consider the fact that there’s bikes that cost thousands and thousands, you’ll realize that $1000 is a pretty good deal for what you’re getting.
+It’s not too bad.
+When you consider the fact that there’s bikes that cost thousands and thousands, you’ll realize that its price is a pretty good deal for what you’re getting.